 mndancetaskforce@gmail.com

-Off-Leash Area’s newest original production, The Oldest Deer – The Longest Path – The Highest Bough, invites audiences on an imaginative journey of transformation.
-Set at the edge of a darkly mystical forest, a ghostly herd of deer emerge from another time and space to deliver an invitation to transformation.
+Off-Leash Area’s newest original production, The Oldest Deer – The Longest Path – The Highest Bough, invites audiences on an imaginative journey of transformation: set at the edge of a darkly mystical forest a ghostly herd of deer emerge from another time and space to deliver an invitation to transformation.
+Off-Leash Area builds an immersive space of projection art and physical performance drawn from world mythology.

 Admission is by sliding scale, $10-30 suggested donation.